aizifix/noreen-alpha-release/Antro/prompt.md

 Success Criteria:

-- Organizer portal
+- Client portal
+- Booking page

-- Let's fix the event calendar
+  - In the step 1 package selection
-- It's showing the same title and I cannot visit a specific event
-- Let's fix the event the organizer is assigend to in the previous data
+    - Let's make sure that the details is viewable
-- refer on my sql dump for reference
+    - the list of inclusions
+    - freebies
+    - venue choices and etc.,

   Note :

 - Do not change any API endpoints.
 - The api folder is copy-pasted in another window; use only as reference.